satansdeer/satansdeer.github.com/src/pages/posts/skills-of-an-effective-developer/index.md

 A typical project structure usually gets complex very fast.
 Not only the code itself, but the infrastructure around the project also tends to become more complicated over time.

-Without proper documentation you are guranteed to get lost in that digital jungle.
+Without proper documentation you are guaranteed to get lost in that digital jungle.

 __The story of Leo's onboarding:__